-The RHS gives priority to supporting early career historians, and for this reason we provide funding for Fellowships tenable at the Institute of Historical Research in London.
+The Society gives priority to supporting early career historians, and for this reason we provide funding for Fellowships tenable at the Institute of Historical Research in London.
 We fund two Fellowships – the Marshall Fellowship and the Centenary Fellowship.
 Both are open to candidates without regard to nationality or academic affiliation.

-P.J.
-Marshall Fellowship
+P J Marshall Fellowship

 How to Apply